Michael Prophet: Biography

-Though his output subsequently slowed, Prophet continued to release noteworthy material, including "Lead Us O Jah" in 2006, while a collaboration with the Brixton-based Soothsayers band yielded the moving single Love Fire in 2008; other fine work was subsequently cut for Joe Ariwa, Vibronics, Reggae Roast, Tuff Scout, and Sip-A-Cup.
-In the live arena, Haynes performed at Rototom Sunsplash, Europe’s largest reggae festival, in 2011 and headlined the Lambeth Country Show in both 2014 and 2017.
+Though his output subsequently slowed, Prophet continued to release noteworthy material, including "Lead Us O Jah" in 2006, while a collaboration with the Brixton-based Soothsayers band yielded the single "Love Fire" in 2008; other work was subsequently cut for Joe Ariwa, Vibronics, Reggae Roast, Tuff Scout, and Sip-A-Cup.
+In the live arena, Prophet performed at Rototom Sunsplash, Europe's largest reggae festival, in 2011 and headlined the Lambeth Country Show and later in both 2014 and 2017.

-Prophet's first recordings were for producer Yabby You in 1977, debuting with the single "Praise You Jah Jah", which had actually been written five years earlier.
 He cites Bob Andy as his main influence as a singer.
 He had his first Jamaican hit with a version of The Heptones' "Fight It To The Top".
 His 1980 album Serious Reasoning was released by Island Records in the United Kingdom, establishing his reputation internationally.
 After working with Yabby You, he also recorded for Henry "Junjo" Lawes, adapting to the prevailing dancehall sound and having his biggest hit with "Gunman".
-During the first half of the 1980s he recorded for producers such as Don Mais, Al Campbell, Sugar Minott, Winston "Niney" Holness, and Winston Riley, cementing his status as one of Jamaica's most popular singers.
+During the first half of the 1980s he recorded for producers such as Don Mais, Al Campbell, Sugar Minott, Niney the Observer, and Winston Riley, cementing his status as one of Jamaica's most popular singers.
 After living in Miami for a time, he moved to England, where he recorded "Your Love" which reached number one in the UK reggae chart in 1990.
 It was followed in 1991 by the album Get Ready, which also sold well.

-Prophet’s distinctive voice—he had a wide vocal range with an unusual "crying" tenor style—and the success of songs such as Gunman (1981) meant that his energetic live performances were in high demand on the international festival circuit.
-He was still performing live even in the last months of his life; his final shows came in September and October of 2017, at the Mekudeshet Festival, Jerusalem (14 September), Dub Club @Echoplex, LA (4 October), and at the Music Box, San Diego (6th October).
+Prophet's distinctive voice—he had a wide vocal range with an unusual "crying" tenor style—and the success of songs such as "Gunman" (1981) meant that his energetic live performances were in high demand on the international festival circuit.
+He was still performing live even in the last months of his life; his final shows came in September and October 2017, at the Mekudeshet Festival, Jerusalem (14 September), Dub Club @Echoplex, Los Angeles (4 October), and at the Music Box, San Diego (6 October).

 Prophet died from a cardiac arrest in Bedford, England, on 16 December 2017, aged 60.
 He had been battling lung cancer and was suffering from brain tumours.
+After his death, his family, with Thomas Evers of Rockers Artist Agency, released the highly rated live album Live at plein les Watts.